Stockholm under the rainbow

 As the day turns into evening, Mälarpaviljongen’s coloured lights are turned on, and on many evenings a live band starts to play on the stage.
 The families with small children have gone home and different crowd takes over: couples wanting to enjoy an al fresco dinner of Toast Skagen or halloumi burgers, groups of friends stopping by for a pre-dinner drink and party-goers looking for some spontaneous dance.
 DJs keep the dance floor going until the wee hours.
 For Arto Winter, the lively scene is a testament to his work over the past decades.

 “Stockholm has gone through a major change since I arrived.
 Today, Stockholm Pride is one of the biggest festivals in the Nordic countries, and attitudes have changed noticeably.
 Thanks to the open atmosphere here there aren’t many restaurants targeted solely at gays – instead, the whole city is tolerant.”

-”This is our second restaurant in Stockholm.
+- The Green Queen: ”This is our second seasonal restaurant in Stockholm.
 It has a contemporary and healthy profile, with a menu consisting of vegan food.”
-(Green Queen is a seasonal summer restaurant and opens again in April 2019.)

 - Södra Teatern: ”A great venue with an impressive program of live concerts and other events, with a fantastic view from the terrace in the summer, and nice vegetarian food."

 - Tak: ”A skybar with a cool ambiance over the rooftops of central Stockholm.”